caravangelo/Inflationary-Butterfly/README.md

 # Animations

-This repository contains animations of the simulation presented in arXiv:2403.12811 (https://arxiv.org/abs/2403.12811).
+This repository contains animations of the simulations presented in arXiv:2403.12811 (https://arxiv.org/abs/2403.12811).

+**These simulations were performed using [InflationEasy](https://github.com/caravangelo/inflation-easy.git), an open-source lattice code for inflation.**

 There are three animations, each corresponding to a case presented in the paper.